gary-archer/oauth.apisample.serverless/README.md

 This works well enough to meet my low cost deployment goals, though these technical limitations exist:

-- The lambdas cannot be run as real HTTP endpoints locally, and be called concurrently by clients.
+- The lambdas have limited options for running as local HTTP endpoints.
-- The lambdas cannot be load tested locally, due to the slow lambda startup times.
 - The lambdas use in-memory caching but less efficiently than my cloud native APIs.

 ## Further Information